sooriyaarachchi/pybites.github.io-src/content/python-resources.md

 * Jessica McKellar's [Introduction to Python](http://shop.oreilly.com/product/110000448.do) and [Intermediate Python Programming](http://shop.oreilly.com/product/0636920049852.do) are awesome.
 I recommended these videos to a new Pythonista at work and he already thanked me: clear, concise, fun and practical examples, for him the concepts really started to make sense watching these videos.

+* Michael Kennedy has [a growing set of awesome trainings](https://training.talkpython.fm/): [Write Pythonic Code Like a Seasoned Developer](https://training.talkpython.fm/courses/explore_pythonic_code/write-pythonic-code-like-a-seasoned-developer) teaches you a lot of Python features and more importantly how to write Pythonic code.
+For us it's kind of the manual we wish we'd had when we started!
+To learn by building cool projects, check out his [Python Jumpstart by Building 10 Apps](https://training.talkpython.fm/courses/explore_python_jumpstart/python-language-jumpstart-building-10-apps).

 * [Dive into Python](http://www.diveintopython3.net/): this is another excellent introduction.

 * If you want to learn by practical projects, take a look at [Automate the boring stuff](https://automatetheboringstuff.com/) which we reviewed [here](http://pybit.es/automate_the_boring_stuff_review.html), the author also has [a free tutorial on games](https://inventwithpython.com/)